datacarpentry/genomics-r-intro/README.md

 This repository uses GitHub Actions to build and deploy the lesson.

 Contributions and Pull Requests should be made against the `main` branch.
-After your contribution is merged, Travis will take care of using R to process the Rmd files into markdown files, and push them into the `gh-branch` which GitHub uses to serve the lesson website.
+After your contribution is merged, GitHub Actions will take care of using R to process the Rmd files into markdown files, and push them into the `gh-branch` which GitHub uses to serve the lesson website.

-Individual episode files are in the `_episodes_rmd` folder.
+Individual episode files are in the `episodes` folder.